Admissions FAQ

 Spring – November 1

 I have been admitted, but I cannot register!
-What do I do?
+What should I do?

-Degree students are required to meet with an advisor before they register each semester.
-UAF has a list of advisors, but if you are still having difficulty, feel free to reach out to me and I can give you your advisor’s contact information (and may even be able to schedule something on their calendar!).
+Degree students are required to meet with an academic advisor before they register each semester.
+UAF has a list of advisors, but if you are still having difficulty, feel free to reach out to me and I can give you your advisor’s contact information.
 Keep in mind you may also need to take placement tests for certain courses, and you will get the most out of your advising appointment if you take those placements prior to meeting with your advisor.

 For nondegree students, it may be that you are trying to take a class with a prerequisite.
-Since you are nondegree, you do not have any prior coursework in our system.
-If you believe you have the prior prerequisite filled outside of the UAF system, feel free to forward your unofficial transcript to me and I can assist you with course overrides.
+Since you are nondegree, you may not have any prior coursework in our system.
+If you believe you have the prior prerequisite filled outside of the UAF system, feel free to forward your unofficial transcript to the program’s academic advisor and they can assist you with course overrides.

 Author